Xiaojing-Tan/MF2103-VT23-Project/README.md

 ### Continuous operation
 The purpose of `Controller_PIController` is normally to be called continuously over long periods of time.
 However, there may be cases where the application would disable the motor and suspend control.
 When control is resumed, it is undesired for the controller to retain old values for the internal states.
 For this reason, `Controller_Reset` can be called by the application in between.

 If you have implemented the controller already, you will likely also have noticed that during the first pulse of the reference, your motor overshoots—this is a related issue.
 Depending on your implementation, the first segment of the integral is calculated from the time when the microprocessor is powered on, until the first time the controller is called!
-This could be potentially catastrophic…
+This could be potentially catastrophic...

 One way to address this is to inhibit the controller during the first call in a sequence of control actions.
 For this call, the controller can return zero.
 You can assume that the application would call `Controller_Reset` once before the start of every such sequence.

 Your final goal is to improve your code and implement the function `Controller_Reset` such that the desired performance is achieved.

-### To be approved on this task …
+### To be approved on this task ...
 Each student in the group should be able to explain how the code works.

 You also need to be able to drive the motor in both directions, by using the two PWM signals with duty cycles between 0 to 100 percent: